Get started with Loose Watercolor Landscapes

 Once you have some painting materials you need to decide what to paint.
 Be realistic, start simple.
 A basic landscape using a limited palette.
 If you are using a photograph you need to simplify it, look past the details to the main shapes, the sky, the horizon, middle ground and foreground.
 Remember reference photographs are for reference only unless your style is photo realism you don’t need to include every detail.
 Look at the examples above, each of these paintings has just a few, usually less than five, components.
 For the first 20, 30 … 50 paintings focus on keeping things simple and developing your own style.
 This YouTube video may have some ideas that might help some people.

-If you would like to follow my art journey with all its ups and downs, I have a Patreon page.
+If you would like to follow my art journey, complete with its ups and downs, I have a Patreon page.
 There is a free tier and a paid tier for those who want some extra content.
 I also have a Patreon shop with a few items available, including a PDF booklet with many more examples of my art.
 It might be helpful for inspiration.